-Hi, my name is Kai, and I’m the author of clean-bites, located in Barcelona.
+Hi, my name is Kai, and I’m the author of clean-bites.

 I find life very interesting.
 What we as humans do and experience.
 In the end, whatever we do is about relations.
 We make career to get money, which defines our role in society.
 Lifestyle marks our distinction in relation to others.

 We build and cultivate friendships, we need romances, organize ourselves in interest clubs or parties.
 It is so much energy we put into keeping good relations with our social environment.
 Often forgotten is the relation to oneself.

 The relation to oneself is the most important one.
 If we don’t have a good relation to ourselves, dark clouds are painted in many perspectives.
 The outside relation is just one of four important pillars to keep our body and mind in balance.
 The others are sleep, exercise and diet.
 If one pillar gets out of balance, it can disrupt the others as well.

 I started cooking early as a teenager.
 I was always fascinated about flavors, cooking styles and foreign cuisines.
 After learning them from recipes, I started experimenting by myself and learned to combine old ideas to create new ones.